blackmonoceros/fun-with-c--tbc2-/README.md

 Create a menu that:

-1. Allows you to display all people and separately for each group (e.g. faculty, students, etc.)
+1. Allows you to display all people and separately for each group (e.g. faculty, students, etc...)

 2. Add a person